GoogleChrome/web.dev/src/site/content/en/blog/web-animations/index.md

 2. There is one or more animations higher in composite ordering that are also finished.
 3. The new animations are animating the same properties.

-You can see exactly how many animations are being replaced by tallying up a counter with each removed animation, using `"anim.onremove"` to trigger the counter.
+You can see exactly how many animations are being replaced by tallying up a counter with each removed animation, using `anim.onremove` to trigger the counter.

 There are a few additional methods to take your animation control even further:

-- `animation.onremove()` calls some custom JavaScript code when an animation is replaced.
 - `animation.replaceState()` provides a means of tracking whether an animation is active, persisted, or removed.
 - `animation.commitStyles()` updates the style of an element based on the underlying style along with all animations on the element in the composite order.
 - `animation.persist()` marks an animation as non-replaceable.